50K PROFESSIONAL LAWN SERVICES LLC

 Step 1: Planning

 Begin by taking photos and detailed notes of the existing fence line's location.
 This is very crucial, as this will be your only guide moving forward.
 If you are building a new fence, mark where you want your fence to start and end.
 Make a rough sketch of the completed fence's shape and a general idea of how you want it to look like.
 Use your imagination.
-You can add more complex and interesting twists.
-This guide will only focus on building a fence line that you won't need to touch for a very long time.
+You can add more complex and interesting twists, like following the contour of a tree branch, working around a physical barrier, a waterway, etc. This guide will only focus on building a simple fence line that you won't need to touch for a very long time.

 Step 2: Marking